ivanvoid/voidlog.github.io/docs/_posts/2021-11-26-tf1gpuinstall.md

 layout: post
 title: "How to install Tensorflow 1.0.1 on Ubuntu 18 with CUDA 8.0"
 ---
+# How to install Tensorflow 1.0.1 on Ubuntu 18 with CUDA 8.0

 Steps to follow:
 - `$ conda create --name tf1-gpu-py27 python=2.7 tensorflow-gpu==1.0.1`
 - `$ conda activate tf1-gpu-py27`